10 Best Dubliner Cheese Substitutes

 Parmigiano-Reggiano Cheese - Dubliner Cheese Substitute

 The main limitation is melting.
-Parmigiano does not melt the way Dubliner does, so it is not the right call for grilled cheese or cheese sauces.
-For pasta, salads, or anything where the cheese goes on top rather than into the dish, it is a solid choice.
+Parmigiano does not melt the way Dubliner does, so it is the wrong call for grilled cheese or cheese sauces.
+For pasta, salads, soups, or anything where the cheese finishes on top rather than goes into the dish, it is a solid choice.

 Red Leicester Cheese - Dubliner Cheese Substitute

 Red Leicester is a British cheese that shares Dubliner’s firm texture and carries a rich, nutty, mildly sweet flavor.
-The most obvious difference is the orange color from annatto, which changes the look of your dish but not the taste in any meaningful way.
+The most obvious difference is the deep orange color from annatto, which changes the look of a dish without affecting the taste in any meaningful way.

-It melts reasonably well and works in sandwiches, pasta, and cheese platters.
+It melts reasonably well and holds up in sandwiches, pasta dishes, and on cheese platters.
 The flavor is slightly creamier and less sharp than Dubliner, so it reads as a milder version rather than a direct copy.

 Cashew Cheese - Dubliner Cheese Substitute

-For a dairy-free Dubliner substitute, cashew cheese is the most flavorful plant-based option.
-It has a rich, slightly tangy, creamy flavor that does more work than most other vegan cheeses.
+For a dairy-free Dubliner substitute, cashew cheese is the most flavorful plant-based option on this list.
+It has a rich, slightly tangy, creamy character that does more work than most other vegan cheeses.

 It spreads well on crackers and bread, works in dips, and melts reasonably well for a dairy-free product.
-The texture is softer than Dubliner, so it will not behave identically, but the flavor is close enough that it works in most contexts.
+The texture is softer than Dubliner, so it will not behave the same in cooking, but the flavor bridges the gap better than any other non-dairy option.

 10. Nutritional Yeast